phetdam/touketsu/doc/source/api_ref.rst

    ~touketsu.core.immutable
    ~touketsu.core.identity_immutable
    ~touketsu.core.nondynamic
-   ~touketsu.core.identity_immutable

-If these decorators are too limited for one's use case, ``touketsu`` also provides a simple decorator factory function for users to write their own modified class decorators.
+   ~touketsu.core.identity_nondynamic

+The above decorators are produced by the factory method below.

 .. autosummary::
    :toctree: generated

    ~touketsu.core.class_decorator_factory

-The class decorator :func:`~touketsu.core.unrestrict` can be used to undo the effect of an applied decorator and return the class back to its original undecorated state, removing all extra class attributes introduced by decoration.
+The class decorator :func:`~touketsu.core.unrestrict` undos the effect of an applied decorator, returning the class back to its original undecorated state.
+If applied to a non-decorated class, it returns the class itself.

 .. autosummary::
    :toctree: generated
+   :template: decorator.rst

    ~touketsu.core.unrestrict